hashicorp/terraform/website/docs/registry/modules/publish.html.md

 - **Standard module structure.** The module must adhere to the [standard module structure](/docs/modules/create.html#standard-module-structure).
-This allows the registry to inspect your module and generate documentation, track resource usage, and more.
+This allows the registry to inspect your module and generate documentation, track resource usage, parse submodules and examples, and more.

 - **`x.y.z` tags for releases.** The registry uses tags to identify module versions.
 Release tag names must be a [semantic version](http://semver.org),